son-n-pham/AWS-Lambda/README.md

 ### Virtual Private Cloud (VPC)
-- Ss isolated and private network within AWS
+- Is isolated and private network within AWS
 - Public abd Private Subnets
 - Critical for security and apps with compliance guidelines